the1lab/1lab/src/Order/Semilattice/Order.lagda.md

 # Semilattices from posets

-We have already established that [semilattices], which we define algebraically, have an underlying [poset].
+We have already established that [[semilattices]], which we define algebraically, have an underlying [[poset]].
 The aim of this module is to prove the converse: If you have a poset $(A, \le)$ such that any finite number of elements has a greatest lower bound, then $A$ is a semilattice.
 As usual, by induction, it suffices to have nullary and binary greatest lower bounds: A top element, and meets.

-[semilattices]: Order.Semilattice.html
-[poset]: Order.Base.html

-To this end, we define a type of finitely complete posets: Posets possessing meets and a top element.
+To this end, we define a type of [[finitely complete]] posets: Posets possessing meets and a top element.

 ```agda